U.S. flag

 Veteran Employment Outcomes (VEO)

-The VEO are made possible through data sharing partnerships between the U.S. Army, State Labor Market Information offices, and the U.S. Census Bureau.
+The VEO were first released in 2019 and focused solely on Army veterans.
+The recently released v2.0 includes veterans from other branches of the military and more recent cohorts.
+The VEO are made possible through data sharing partnerships between the Department of Defense, State Labor Market Information offices, and the U.S. Census Bureau.
 VEO data are currently available at the state and national level.

 NC Labor & Economic Analysis COMMERCE